 \subsection{Simulation Analyses and Results}

-We evaluate the proposed framework under different visibility conditions and vehicular trajectories, and compare its performance with the TeNFiLoc algorithm~\cite{TeNFiLoc}.
+We evaluate the proposed framework under different visibility conditions and vehicular trajectories (straight motion and slalom maneuvers), and compare its performance with the TeNFiLoc algorithm~\cite{TeNFiLoc}.
 TeNFiLoc is used as a baseline since it represents a state-of-the-art snapshot NF localization method based on the same tensor decomposition framework, enabling a fair comparison and highlighting the performance gains introduced by the proposed tracking, data association, and adaptive processing components.
-Furthermore, we assess the impact of \acp{rrm} deployment by comparing localization accuracy with and without their inclusion.
-Performance is quantified in terms of 2D \ac{rmse}, 2D \ac{mae}, and the $ y$-axis \ac{mae} (Y-MAE), which is relevant for lane detection.
+Furthermore, we assess the impact of \acp{rrm} deployment by comparing the localization accuracy with and without their inclusion.
+Performance is quantified in terms of the 2D location \ac{rmse}, 2D \ac{mae}, and the $ y$-axis \ac{mae} (Y-MAE), which is relevant for lane detection.
 TeNFiLoc exploits the \ac{los} measurement directly, using the tuple $(\widehat{\phi}_\ell, \widehat{\psi}_\ell, \widehat{\kappa}_\ell\, \text{or}\, \widehat{d}_\ell)$.
 When the \ac{los} path is not available, it estimates the user position by minimizing the following cost function:

 where $\omega_\ell$ is a weighting factor and $\widehat{\mathbf{p}}_{s,\ell}$ denotes the estimated reflector position of the $\ell$-th path, obtained from \eqref{eq:x_l}.
 For convergence, the \ac{ls} algorithm requires $L > 3$ as well as perfect synchronization; therefore, it is not considered in the following results.
 Figure~\ref{fig:chan_est} illustrates an example of the estimated scatter locations (including both \ac{ue} and reflectors) derived from the \ac{srnf} channel.
-The scatter color encodes the altitude, highlighting the spatial distribution of the reflectors and enabling associated \acp{rrm}identification based on their elevation.
+The scatter color encodes the altitude, highlighting the spatial distribution of the reflectors and enabling identification of the associated \acp{rrm} based on their elevation.
 The distribution of the scatters also reflects the measurement quality, particularly for those associated with the \ac{ue} slalom trajectory (blue line).